tai03102004/DeFAI-BE/README.md

 # 🚀 Crypto AI Analysis Platform

-A comprehensive cryptocurrency analysis platform powered by AI, machine learning, and real-time technical analysis.
-This system provides automated crypto market analysis, LSTM-based price predictions, and intelligent trading insights.
+A comprehensive AI-powered crypto analytics platform that combines machine learning with real-time technical analysis to deliver automated market insights and in-depth research.
+The system intelligently analyzes market conditions, executes trades automatically when confidence exceeds 80%, and issues timely alerts to users.
+Leveraging advanced LSTM models and transaction-level data, it also provides accurate short-term price predictions for informed decision-making.

 ---